-Health insurance for the over 70s could make you more comfortable and get you the best car if you need hospital treatment.
-Get quotes and you could find the private cover you need.
+If you’re over 70, health insurance could make your life more comfortable and help you find the best care should you need hospital treatment.
+Compare quotes to find the private cover you need.

 Yes, if you’re over 70, you can still get health insurance.

-Private health insurance for over 70s works in the same way as it does for other age groups.
-However, your options are more limited than they would be if you were younger.
+Private health insurance for over-70s works in the same way as it does for other age groups, but your options are more limited than they are for younger people.

-An inpatient – where you stay in hospital overnight during treatment
+An in-patient, where you stay in a hospital overnight during treatment

 There are several cover options available.
 Our comparison includes options like:

-Mid-range: Which covers day, in-patient and some outpatient treatments
+Mid-range: covers day, in-patient and some outpatient treatments

-Comprehensive: Where all day, in-patient and outpatient treatments are covered.
-It can include extras, but this depends on the insurer and the policy you choose.
+Comprehensive: all day, in-patient and outpatient treatments are covered.
+It can include extras, but this depends on the insurer and the policy you choose

-Some policies can also cover if you need to see certain types of specialist like:
+Some policies can also cover you if you need to see certain types of specialists like:

-Some insurers can even cover alternative treatments like osteopathy and acupuncture.
-However, it’s likely to cost extra to include this kind of cover.
-Before you decide, check if having these options will increase the cost of cover and think about how much you want or need extras like these.
+Some insurers cover alternative treatments, such as osteopathy and acupuncture.
+However, this kind of cover usually costs extra.
+Before you decide, check if these options increase the cost of cover and think about how much you want or need them.

 There are some conditions that are excluded from most health insurance policies, regardless of your age.

-You should check your policy as you not be covered for things like:
+You should check your policy as you probably won’t be covered for things like:

 pre-existing conditions (which you had before you took out your policy)

-The cost of health insurance will usually increase once you’re over 50.
-That’s because older people are statistically likely to claim more frequently for treatment and diagnoses.
+Almost certainly.
+The cost of health insurance usually increases once you’re over 50 because older people are statistically more likely to claim for treatment and diagnoses.
 So, to offset their increased costs, insurance companies charge older customers higher premiums.

-Someone in their 70s could pay up to three times as much for health insurance than someone in their 30s would.
+Someone in their 70s could pay up to three times as much for health insurance compared to someone in their 30s.

-Even if you’ve got an existing health insurance policy, it’s likely to get more expensive as you get older.
+Even if you have an existing health insurance policy, it’s likely to get more expensive as you get older.
 The cost of the premiums isn’t fixed for life.
-Health insurance premiums are usually reviewed every year and so they can go up annually.
+Health insurance premiums are usually reviewed every year and so can go up annually.

 You can make your policy cheaper in several ways.
 For example, you could:

-Other ways to lower the cost of private health insurance include:
+Other ways to lower the cost of private health insurance include the following:

-Having a no claims discount: Once you’ve had a health insurance policy for a number of years, your premiums could get cheaper if you haven’t made any claims
+Build a no-claims discount: your premiums could fall if you’ve had a health insurance policy for a number of years without making any claims

-Adding a wait period: This is a clause you can add to your policy.
-You agree a wait period with your insurer, such as six weeks.
-Then, if the NHS waiting list is shorter than your wait period, you must get your treatment through the NHS instead.
-If the waiting list is longer, your policy pays for private treatment.
-Including this in your policy will usually lower the premiums
+Add a waiting period: this is a clause you can add to your policy whereby you agree to wait for a period, such as six weeks, before making a claim.
+If the NHS waiting list is shorter than your wait period, you must get your treatment through the NHS instead.
+If the waiting time is longer, your policy pays for private treatment.
+Including this clause in your policy usually lowers the premiums

-Using nominated hospitals: Your premium could be cheaper if you only choose to be covered at a limited number of hospitals or surgeries.
-Check that the ones you choose are near to your hometown, or offer the specialist treatment or facilities you may need
+Use nominated hospitals: your premium could be cheaper if you opt to only be covered at a limited number of hospitals or surgeries.
+Check that the ones you choose are near to your home or offer the specialist treatment or facilities you may need

-Proving your health: Some insurers reduce your premiums if you regularly exercise and don’t smoke.
+Prove your level of health: some insurers reduce your premiums if you regularly exercise and don’t smoke

 It shouldn’t be too tricky to make a claim when you need to.